 - Clogs up more easily than its more expensive competitors

-- Temperature can drop below target
+- Temperature can drop below the target

 The 3Doodler 3D Printing Pen is the next item on our list.
 This pen was designed to be user-friendly and simple to use.
 Having said that, the firm assured us that the device will have a fantastic silent mode of operation.
-In addition, the pen has various features that make it one of the greatest 3D printing pens we’ve encountered.
+In addition, the pen has various features that make it one of the best 3D printing pens we’ve encountered.

 The sophisticated functions of the 3Doodler 3D printing pen are nice additions.
 It, for example, has one of the greatest thermal controls we’ve seen.
 Additionally, the 3D printing pen will alert you if the filament becomes trapped.